 A visit to the Gallery could be considered a form of ‘dark tourism’, for its association with oppression and a fearful regime.
 In which case, it’s the brightest example imaginable, shining with vibrant paintings and illuminated by an innate sense of hope and possibility.

-It’s imperfect as a work of art, but that’s part of the charm.
+As a work of art, it’s imperfect – but that’s part of the charm.
 For the time being at least, it continues to tell its unique East Side story.

 Love it?
 Pin it!